This This War of Mine: The Board Game review was made after playing through one full game (three sessions).

 Finally, during the Dawn phase all of the characters that went scavenging return home and you can assign medications and bandages to any characters that need them.
 You’ll then draw a Fate card to see which character conditions get worse or better and if any locations should be replaced.
 After that you’ll get a Narrative Action card, which will usually give you some type of special ability you can use in future rounds.

-Those are the basics of how each phase works, but every game is going to be different and unpredictable because you’ll often have to turn to specific passages from the Book of Secrets.
+Those are the basics of how each phase works, but every game is going to be different and unpredictable because you’ll often have to turn to specific passages from the Book of Scripts.
 This book can come into play during just about any phase and at any time, sometimes completely changing the game in some way.
-You’ll often have to draw cards and roll a die to see which page to turn to in the Book of Secrets and then make a choose-your-own-adventure-style choice.
+You’ll often have to draw cards and roll a die to see which page to turn to in the Book of Scripts and then make a choose-your-own-adventure-style choice.
 This book is also where you’ll be able to see specific rules in more detail when you need to.

 You’ll find out specifically what you’ll need to do to win while you’re playing the game, but for the most part you just want to have everyone currently in the house to be as healthy as possible.
 There are also two scenarios that come in the base game that have different setups and victory conditions.